balena-io-modules/mahler/README.md

 });
 ```

 Passing a `trace` function to the agent will allow to get structured feedback of the planning progress.
 The rest of the functions (debug, info, warn,error) are called only by the agent runtime with textual information with different levels of detail.
-We intend to move to an [open telemetry](https://github.com/balena-io-modules/mahler/issues/40) for standardized logging.

 ## Troubleshooting